alemart/encantar-js/docs/getting-started/concepts.md

 7. A session has a **mode**.
 The mode can be either immersive or inline.

     7.1.
-In immersive mode, the augmented scene is displayed in such a way that it occupies, in a best-fit manner, the entire area of the screen in which the web page is shown.
+In immersive mode, the augmented scene is displayed in such a way that it occupies the entire area of the screen in which the web page is shown.
 Think of it as a kind of fullscreen.
 The immersive mode is what is typically wanted.

     7.2.
 In inline mode, the augmented scene is displayed in a way that is consistent with the typical flow of a web page.
 We can display the augmented scene in a web page such as this one - in the middle of text, links and other elements.

-Did you read it all?
-Cool, so let's create our first WebAR experience!
+Now let's create our first WebAR experience!
 It gets to be fun, I promise! :wink: